worseTyler/MarkdownBlogs/2018/12/employee-spotlight-andrew-scott/index.md

 An extremely analytical engineer, Andrew loves unraveling tricky problems but knows that some projects just need hands on a keyboard, and that’s fine.
 He maintains his belief that, “if the IntelliTect team picks up a project where there is a lot of chance to innovate, then we’re certainly able to execute.
 I stay here because I like what I do.
 I don’t know if I would want to be anywhere else.”

-Want to check out Andrew’s _TellMeWhen_ addon?
+Want to check out Andrew’s _TellMeWhen_ add-on?
 [Click here](https://www.curseforge.com/wow/addons/tellmewhen)!

 ###### [Sign up for our quarterly newsletter](https://bit.ly/2Nhro9T) [![](https://intellitect.com/wp-content/uploads/2017/07/Click-here-to-sign-up-1-300x69.jpg)](https://bit.ly/2Nhro9T "Employee Spotlight: Andrew Scott")